-Eligible costs can include (but not limited to) renting a stairlift, renting a shower cubicle, or modular ramping to allow the patient to have easy access in and out of their home.
+Eligible costs can include renting a stairlift, renting a shower cubicle, or modular ramping to allow the patient to have easy access in and out of their home.

 The scheme provides a fast-track service, is not means tested and will not require a land charge.